fraterrisus/walkthroughs/phantasie-1/index.md

 Head N to pick up his wand.
 This causes the fissure in the earth to seal up.
 If you now choose to Break his wand, it explodes and kills you.
 If you Wave the wand instead, you wind up in a treasure room containing Scroll #17 and Filmon the sage.
 He asks if you want to fight the Black Lord now or leave first and heal up a bit; regardless of what you decide, he tells you it's "a wise decision."
 With most of the map cleared out, you could choose to leave, save the map, recharge, and come back to finish the job.
 This also gives you the chance to add the Wand of Nikademus to your inventory, but it's not clear what impact that has.
 Or, if you're feeling beefy, tell Filmon you're ready to fight the Black Lord right now and he'll teleport you back to the hallway you came from where you can proceed S and around the corner.

 Finally, you encounter the Black Lord at the end of the hallway.
 He gets the jump on you, which means there's a reasonable chance that he kills your weakest character outright before you even get a chance to act.
-Spam him with *FireFlash 4* (and maybe *Confusion* to reduce his mass-effect spellcasting) until he dies.
+Spam him with *FireFlash4* (and maybe *Confusion* to reduce his mass-effect spellcasting) until he dies.
 If you're successful, Zeus appears and congratulates you on defeating the Lord:

 > Well done, my small friends.
 You have removed a great evil from Gelnor.
 Your quest is over, now go and rest to prepare you for the next adventure.
 I grant you your first Divine Spell.
 You will learn how later to use it properly [in *Phantasie II*].